What is parenting coordination?

 What if I feel the parenting coordinator is not doing her job properly?

-Generally, a parenting coordinator has quasi judicial immunity.
+Generally, a parenting coordinator has quasi-judicial immunity.
 However, if a parent has a complaint about the parenting coordinator’s handling of the case, there is a dispute resolution process that is detailed in the parenting coordination agreement.

 Parenting Coordination Experience and Goals

 Rachel has handled child custody matters in her Family Law practice for fifteen years.
-During this time, coordination and resolution of parenting issues has always played a central role, and the assistance of parenting coordinators was an essential service to her clients who found themselves in high conflict custody cases.
+During this time, coordination and resolution of parenting issues have always played a central role, and the assistance of parenting coordinators was an essential service to her clients who found themselves in high conflict custody cases.
 Clients consistently express how much they appreciate having a parenting coordinator available to assist them with resolving their day-to-day custody issues.
-Rachel’s long standing esteem for the parenting coordination program and her desire to help parents lessen conflict in high conflict custody cases led Rachel to become a parenting coordinator.
+Rachel’s long-standing esteem for the parenting coordination program and her desire to help parents lessen conflict in high conflict custody cases led Rachel to become a parenting coordinator.

 In addition to her fifteen years of litigation practice in high conflict custody cases, Rachel completed the Northern California Mediation Center Parenting Coordination (Special Master) Training Program led by Joan B. Kelly, Ph.d.
 This program expanded Rachel’s ability to solve the problems that custody cases present for parents.
 By acting as a parenting coordinator, Rachel will help parents:

 - Devise and implement a parenting plan, including monitoring compliance with the plan once agreed to or ordered by the court